farcasterxyz/docs/docs/developers/guides/advanced/change-recovery.md

 :::

-See the [ID Registry](/reference/contracts/reference/id-registry#transfer) section for more details.
+See the [Id Registry](/reference/contracts/reference/id-registry#transfer) section for more details.